WHERE: Ely, NV: 245 miles North of Las Vegas, 245 Miles Southwest of Salt Lake City, 300 miles East of Reno.

 If you listened to the news on January 30th, you might have heard a short little clip about it being "National Plan Your Vacation Day."
 We never heard if it either, but when we did, it really resonated with us.

 Here in the Mountains of Rural Nevada, we are in such a remote spot of America that almost everyone has to make a specific plan to come and visit us.
 That's why National Plan Your Vacation Day makes sense.
 Plan for something great to happen this Summer.
-Out here in the Mountains of Rural Nevada there is whole part of the country with lots to do and see.
+Out here in the heart of the real American West there is lots to do and see.

 Even if you missed January 30th, let's work together to make today your own "National Plan Your Vacation Day."
 To help get you started, here are some links as your consider National Plan Your Vacation Day: